General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Unique Gauge-invariant Quantities

-The background equations (\ref{subeq:einstein-flrw}) and the perturbation equations (\ref{subeq:pertub-flrw}) are both written with respect to the \emph{same} system of reference.
-Therefore, these two sets can be combined to describe the evolution of scalar perturbations.
-Now, it is of importance to remark that the five background quantities $\theta_\nul=3H$, $R_\nul$, $\varepsilon_\nul$, $\vartheta_\nul=0$ and $n_\nul$, have precisely five first-order counterparts $\theta_\een$, $R_\een$, $\varepsilon_\een$, $\vartheta_\een$ and $n_\een$.
-Of these five quantities, precisely three, namely $\theta$, $\varepsilon$ and $n$ (\ref{eq:scalars-flrw}) are scalars.
-Consequently, the evolution of cosmological density perturbations is described by the three \emph{independent} scalars (\ref{eq:scalars-flrw}) and their first-order perturbations.
-A complicating factor is that the first-order quantities $\varepsilon_\een$ and $n_\een$, which are supposed to describe the energy density and the particle number density perturbations, have no physical significance, as will now be established.
+The background equations~(\ref{subeq:einstein-flrw}) and the perturbation equations~(\ref{subeq:pertub-flrw}) are both written with respect to the \emph{same} system of reference.
+Therefore, these two systems can be combined to describe the evolution of scalar perturbations.
+The system~(\ref{subeq:einstein-flrw}) describes the evolution of the quantities $\theta_\nul=3H$, $R_\nul$, $\varepsilon_\nul$, $\vartheta_\nul$ and~$n_\nul$, whereas the system~(\ref{subeq:pertub-flrw}) describes the evolution of their perturbed counterparts $\theta_\een$, $R_\een$, $\varepsilon_\een$, $\vartheta_\een$ and~$n_\een$.
+The quantities $\varepsilon$, $n$ and~$\theta$ (\ref{eq:scalars-flrw}) are scalars.
+Let~$S$ represent one of the three scalars $\varepsilon$, $n$ and $\theta$, then a perturbation to these scalars transforms under a \emph{general} infinitesimal coordinate transformation~(\ref{func}) as